 Integrative Psychotherapy

-What issues is integrative therapy recommended for?
+What issues is this therapy recommended for?

 Behavioural Issues